Inflation update

 Categorized as: Series I US Savings Bonds • TIPS

-For March, the Consumer Price Index for All Urban Consumers (CPI-U) was 213.528, the Bureau of Labor Statistics announced today.
-This is up 4.0% from its level a year ago and up 0.9% from last month's 211.693.
+For Nobmeber 2015, the Consumer Price Index for All Urban Consumers (CPI-U) was 238.111, the Bureau of Labor Statistics announced a few days ago.
+This is up 0.4% from its level a year ago, and flat (actual) from last month’s 238.042.

 The red line on the following graph shows the level of the CPI-U for each month since Series I bonds were introduced.

-The blue lines in the graph are each six-months long and begin on their left end in March or September and end on their right end the following September or March.
+The short, horizontal blue lines in the graph are each six-months long and begin on their left end in March or September and end on their right end the following September or March.

-The up-and-down space between the blue lines represents the change in the CPI-U during the six-month period.
+The up-and-down space between the blue lines represents the change in the CPI-U during the six-month period, which is also shown as one of the bars in the bar graph.

 The percentages on the graph indicate the change, expressed as an annual rate, for each six-month period.
 These are the same percentages the Treasury uses to calculate composite Series I bond interest rates for these periods.

-Since I bonds were introduced in 1998 the I bond inflation component has never gone negative, but it has come close.
-If the inflation component goes negative, it can wipe out an I bond's fixed rate.
-However, an I bond's composite rate can't go below zero, no matter how deeply the CPI-U dips.
-This gives I bonds an advantage over the Treasury's big-boy inflation security, TIPS, which do decline in value when the CPI-U change is negative.
+When the inflation component goes negative, as it did in the September 2008 - March 2009 period, it can wipe out an I bond’s fixed rate.
+However, an I bond’s composite rate can’t go below zero, no matter how deeply the CPI-U dips.
+This gives I bonds an advantage over the Treasury’s big-boy inflation security, TIPS, which do decline in value when the CPI-U change is negative.

 It's clear from the questions I receive that many I bond investors don't understand that the rates earned by their I bonds change every six months based on the inflation rate.